Computing History – the early 8-bit years

 In my classroom colleagues eyes I was marked down as a “Northerner” and I therefore only drank tea.
 Which I did, every break time.
 I also, in my more energetic youth, played football at every break time.
 And I wore Dr Maarten’s shoes.
 So Mr ‘Mug O Tea’ was renamed ‘Mugger Boot’ and I just shortened it.

-I also have two other websites that I look after:
+I also have two other websites that I set up and try my best to look after:

 - My Word Toolbox – a Word add-in that helps you to fix common Word problems in your own documents – www.mikestoolbox.co.uk

 - My scans of some ~1200 slides that I bought from a car boot back in 2015.
-It’s still in the early stages, but for now there’s a collection of slides scanned in from the late 1960s through to the late 1970s from various parts of Britain – www.oldslidescans.co.uk
+It’s still in the early stages, but for now there’s a collection of slides scanned in from the late 1960s through to the late 1970s from various parts of Britain – www.oldslidescans.co.uk.
+There are four boxes in total that need to be scanned in.